haeythamM/haeythamM/README.md

 ## About

-I'm a frontend-focused developer and computer engineering technologist with experience in real-time systems, IoT integration, API-driven applications, and visual interface development.
+I'm a frontend engineer and computer engineering technologist focused on real-time systems, IoT integration, and modern web applications.

 My background combines software engineering, broadcast media production, and embedded systems, allowing me to approach development from both a technical and user-experience perspective.